2020/21 Covid Rules

-Due to the Covid-19 pandemic and the UK lockdown.
-It has meant the cancellation of races for the majority of the 2019/20 standard time season.
-With this in mind we will be accepting times completed outside of recognised athletic events within the period of 23rd March 2020 - 31st August 2020 only.
-All races before 23rd March 2020 need to meet the normal standard time rules.
+Due to the Covid-19 pandemic and the various lockdown.
+It has meant the cancellation of races for the majority of the 2020/21 standard time season.
+With this in mind we will be accepting times completed outside of recognised athletic events within the period of 1st Sept 2020 - 31st August 2021 only.

 Times completed outside of recognised athletic events must meet the following conditions: